 It is important to have a path laid out for your career, from the time that you graduate.
 These goals are stepping stones that will help you build a successful career that you enjoy.
+The goals can also help to prevent you from making serious career mistakes.
 Your first job may not be your dream job, but it should be a step to help you achieve it.
 The best jobs require you to have priori experience, so even though you are starting at entry level, you should not be discouraged.

 First, you need to decide what your dream position will give you.
 This is your long-term goal.
 You may want to work up to a manger or director position or to become a vice president.
 You may decide that you want to open your own business and go out on your own.
 It is important to have a clear result in mind.
 This will make planning out the process you need to take so much easier.